-Article 23(1) (e)

-Description of how

-Not applicable.

-the AIFM complies with the requirements to cover professional liability risks (own funds / professional indemnity insurance)

-Article 23(1) (f)

-Description of any delegated management function such as portfolio management or risk management and of any safekeeping function delegated by the depositary, the identification of the delegate and any conflicts of interest that may arise from such delegations

-Not applicable.
-There is no delegation of such functions beyond the AIFM, which is responsible for portfolio and risk management, and the Custodian, which is responsible for safekeeping activities.

-Article 23(1)(g)

-Description of the AIF's valuation procedure and pricing methodology, including the methods used in valuing hard-to-value assets

-MFLP shall evaluate assets in accordance with its Article of Incorporation.
-The methods and standards that MFLP uses for the evaluation of assets shall be based on the Regulations Concerning the Calculations of Investment Corporations, as well as the Regulations Concerning Real Estate Investment Trusts and Real Estate Investment Corporations and other regulations stipulated by ITA, in addition to Japanese GAAP.
-J-REITs may only use the valuation methods prescribed in the rules of the Investment Trusts Association, Japan, which emphasize market price valuation.

-Article 23(1) (h)

-Description of the AIF's liquidity risk management, including redemption rights in normal and exceptional circumstances and existing redemption

-MFLP seeks to manage the capital resources and liquidity sources to provide adequate funds for current and future financial obligations and other cash needs and acquisitions.
-MFLP manages liquidity risk by implementing a strategic cash management plan, varying repayment terms of its loans and diversifying lenders and financing methods.
-As MFLP is a closed-end investment corporation, unitholders are not entitled to request the redemption of their investment.
+Article 23(1) (e) Description of how Not applicable. the AIFM complies with the requirements to cover professional liability risks (own funds / professional indemnity insurance) Article 23(1) (f) Description of any Not applicable.
+There is no delegation of such functions beyond the AIFM, delegated which is responsible for portfolio and risk management, and the Custodian, management which is responsible for safekeeping activities. function such as portfolio management or risk management and of any safekeeping function delegated by the depositary, the identification of the delegate and any conflicts of interest that may arise from such delegations Article 23(1) (g) Description of the MFLP shall evaluate assets in accordance with its Article of Incorporation.
+The AIF's valuation methods and standards that MFLP uses for the evaluation of assets shall be procedure and based on the Regulations Concerning the Calculations of Investment pricing Corporations, as well as the Regulations Concerning Real Estate Investment methodology, Trusts and Real Estate Investment Corporations and other regulations including the stipulated by ITA, in addition to Japanese GAAP.
+J-REITs may only use the methods used in valuation methods prescribed in the rules of the Investment Trusts valuing hard-to-Association, Japan, which emphasize market price valuation. value assets Article 23(1) (h) Description of the MFLP seeks to manage the capital resources and liquidity sources to provide AIF's liquidity risk adequate funds for current and future financial obligations and other cash management, needs and acquisitions.
+MFLP manages liquidity risk by implementing a including strategic cash management plan, varying repayment terms of its loans and redemption rights diversifying lenders and financing methods.
+As MFLP is a closed-end in normal and investment corporation, unitholders are not entitled to request the redemption of their investment.

+exceptional

+circumstances and

+existing redemption

-arrangements with investors
+arrangements with

+investors